Trump asks Supreme Court to stop Congress from getting his financial records

 Trump’s lawyers said in court papers that if the court ruling is allowed to remain intact, it would give Congress broad authority to “dig up dirt on political rivals.”

+“It has now been seven months since the Oversight Committee asked for these records.
+It is time for the president to let us do our job and stop blocking Mazars from complying with the committee’s lawful subpoena,” said Democratic Representative Carolyn Maloney, the acting chairwoman of the committee.

+The committee said it needs to records from Mazars to determine if Trump complied with laws requiring disclosure of his assets, and to assess whether those laws needed to be changed.

-It is not clear exactly what records the committee has requested but, according to Trump’s lawyers, it did not specifically ask for Trump’s tax returns.
+It is not clear exactly what records were subpoenaed but, according to Trump’s lawyers, the panel did not specifically ask for Trump’s tax returns.

 The court has a 5-4 conservative majority that includes two Trump appointees: Neil Gorsuch and Brett Kavanaugh.